Lab 1 Exploring Spatial Data

 Q4.
 What is the difference between a geographic coordinate system and a projected coordinate system?
 (10 points)

 Step 4: Select or search for “North Pole Azimuthal Equidistant” and double-click it or select it and click “Apply”.
 Inspect the result.
 We can also modify CRS definitions to create a custom map projection.
 For example, notice how Canada is rotated in this azimuthal projection because the default central meridian is 0° longitude.
 Open the map properties again, but this time right-click on “North Pole Azimuthal Equidistant” and select “Copy and Modify”.
 In the dialogue window that appears, find the value for “Central Meridian” and change it from 0 to -123, then click “Save”, then click “Apply”.
 Inspect the result.
 Notice that we have now rotated the map projection over Vancouver, Canada.
-Feel free to explore other projections, if you want, but before proceeding to the following steps, be sure to change your map CRS back to “WGS 1984 Web Mercator (auxillary sphere)”.
+Feel free to explore other projections, if you want, but before proceeding to the following steps, be sure to change your map CRS back to “WGS 1984 Web Mercator (Auxilary Sphere)”.

 What we just explored is that your ArcGIS Pro Map has its own CRS defined.
 This is an important concept because a map can only have one coordinate system, whether we are talking about a digital map in ArcGIS Pro or an historical paper map.
 It will be very important for you to understand that your ArcGIS Map can have a different CRS than the data that you want to map.
 ArcGIS Pro and other modern GIS software solve this issue by re-projecting your spatial data “on-the-fly” using the current CRS of your map.
 You see the illusion that everything is “mapped” in the same coordinate system, but in fact, your underlying data can be in completely different coordinate systems, even different datums.
 For our purposes in this lab, this is okay because we will only be visualizing the data as layers, but this issue becomes very problematic when we start to run data through tools and rely on the calculations of position, area, and perimeter/length of features, which can be very inaccurate when working between different CRS.
 Therefore, it is best practice to choose the CRS that is most appropriate for your study area and purpose and then change your map to that CRS.